Robinlovelace/spatial-microsim-book/README.md

-Spatial microsimulation with R - CRC Press book project
+Spatial microsimulation with R book project
 =====================

 This is the directory of code, sample data and content of a book on